Troubleshooting Guide

 Using the Doctor Command

 The Smallstep Agent includes a doctor command that performs automated health checks and provides diagnostic information.
-This is the recommended first step when troubleshooting issues.
+This is the recommended first step when troubleshooting endpoint issues.

 Running the Doctor Command